 Great, now we can add this new field to the New / Edit Form screen.

 2. Customize the New / Edit Form Screen

 Now that we have created the new LeadsForm field, we can add it to the New / Edit Form screen.

 In the below steps, I will customize the screen and add this new section to better fit my preferences.
 However, add the new section in a place which makes sense for you.

 1. Go to the Web To Lead App and select ⊕ New Form to get to the New / Edit Form screen.

-2. Customize the screen by clicking the Gear and then Customize.
+2. Customize the screen.
 It will prompt you to make a copy so do so.

 3. Drag in a new Section at the bottom of the screen and name it secCustomFields.

 4. Move the section secCustomFields up until it is above secFormContent.